pubannotation/pubannotation/docs/submit-annotation.md

 Note that, for a bacth upload, the '__sourcedb__' and '__sourceid__' (also '__divid__', see below) parameters need to be encoded __in the annotation file__ as described in 'method 2'.

-Once you are logged in, you can find the interface for batch upload __in your project page__.
+Once you are logged in, you can find the form for batch upload __in your project page__.

+Once the zip file is uploaded, you can check the progress of the annotation registration in the _notices_ page which you can open by clicking the __notices button__ next to the title of the project:

 ## Submit annotations to PMC documents (full papers)